 In 1994, I acquired my first Mac computer, a Color Classic model.
 Which I have replaced with newer models as necessary.
 Most recently an I-Mac.
 For photos, I originally used the Kodak Photo CD system, which involved bringing film negatives to a photo lab and having the images put on CD's.
 But by the year 2000, scanners finally became reasonably priced for me to buy one.
 To prepare the maps and drawings, I previously used drawing applications bundled with the Mac computers.
 But Apple subsequently discontinued its drawing applications, and the independently marketed "EazyDraw" application was made available to meet the continued demand for a drawing application.

 In December 2009, I acquired a new Kodak digital camera.
 And in 2012, I acquired my first I-Phone.
 And I have concluded that my I-Phone takes adequate enough photos for use on my web site.

-So basically, anyone with a computer can create a Web site.
-And just as with a new business, a new Web site can be successful if it meets a need which is not already being met.
-And there are still many areas of railfanning which are not yet covered on the Web.
-I look forward to the time when rail and transit fans seeking interesting information for anywhere, can find what they are looking for on the Web.
-And for anyone with any new Web sites pertaining to transit, I would gladly "trade links".
+So basically, anyone with a computer can create a web site.
+And just as with a new business, a new web site can be successful if it meets a need which is not already being met.
+Hopefully we are closer to the day, when rail and transit fans seeking interesting information for anywhere, can find what they are looking for on the web.